rgandhi9/global-macro-database/README.md

 - You need a github account to work on this task.
 Since the repository is going to be public, you might want to use a throwaway account.
 - Fork this repository to your account: https://github.com/sztanko/global-macro-database
 - use github codespaces to work on the report.
 It has all the tools you need preinstalled.
 In this way, you don't need to install anything on your local machine.
 All you need is a browser and a github account.
 - run `npm run dev` to start the local development server and preview your dashboard.
+A preview of your dashboard will open in a separate tab.
+- start editing `pages/index.md` and other md files you create under `pages` folder.
+Any changes you make will be shown in the preview you have opened in the previous step.
+Documentation can be found here: https://docs.evidence.dev/
 - Don't forget to commit and push your changes to the repo.
 - you can browse the table structure and data in the DuckDB CLI, which is installed in the devcontainer.
 Just run `duckdb sources/gmd/gmd.duckdb --ui` in your command line.
 - For your convenience, we have included evidence_prompt.md file.
 You can use it to supply some context to the AI tools you use.
 It is not required, but it might help you to get better results.